ietf-wg-ohai/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 1. the order of the chunks (the sequence number of each chunk), which is included in the nonce of each chunk.
-1. which chunk is the final chunk, which is indicated by a sentinel in the AAD of the final chunk.
+1. which chunk is the final chunk, which is indicated by a sentinel in the Additional Authenticated Data (AAD) of the final chunk.

 The format of the outer packaging that carries the chunks (the length prefix for each chunk specifically) is not explicitly authenticated.
 This allows the chunks to be